Do you like to take risks? Do you gamble?

 Infographic by Pulpmedia Online Marketing

 Step 11: Make your choice and type it in under tags.
 Look at my tags.
-One of them says search engine strategies; I got that from my Google AdWords Keyword Planner search.
+One of them says search engine strategies; I got that from my Google Keyword Planner search.

 I actually got that keyword from the bottom term engine strategies which also had “low” competition.
 The term that went with the higher bid didn’t sound right in the context of my post, so I used the term for which there was a lower bid.